Ankr-network/ankr-docs/docs/Earn/liquid-staking/ftm/ftm-liquid-staking-mechanics.md

 1. User calls `aFTMb::function burn(uint256 amount)`.

 2. If the transaction is successful, aFTMbs are automatically burned and removed from the user’s address.
-An event `TokensBurned(address indexed account, uint256 amount, uint256 shares, uint256 burnFee, uint256 indexed wrId)` is emitted, and the user receives `amount - burnFee` FTMs within the period of up to 35 days.
+An event `TokensBurned(address indexed account, uint256 amount, uint256 shares, uint256 burnFee, uint256 indexed wrId)` is emitted, and the user receives `amount - burnFee` FTM within the period of up to 35 days.
 The fee depends on unstaked amount and can be shown to the user via `getBurnFee(uint256 amount) external view returns (uint256)`, which changes from time to time based on the current available liquidity.

 3. Then `FantomPool` saves the request in the form of a `WithdrawalRequest {address payable staker; uint256 amount;}` struct.
 Within up to 35 days the Ankr backend calls `withdrawLast()` to send the staked funds back to the user, and a `Withdrawn(address indexed staker, uint256 amount, uint256 indexed wrId)` event is emitted.